-The county medical examiner shall be licensed in Iowa as a doctor of medicine and surgery, a doctor of osteopathic medicine and surgery, or an osteopathic physician.
+The county medical examiner shall be licensed in Iowa as a Doctor of Medicine and Surgery or a Doctor of Osteopathic Medicine and Surgery.

 The county medical examiner shall be appointed, from lists submitted by the medical society and the osteopathic society of the particular county, for a period of two years (a period of time that shall commence on January 1, if it is not a Sunday).
 If a qualified physician in the particular county cannot be identified, the Board of Supervisors may appoint a physician from outside the particular county.